Summit Educational Tracks

 If you have any questions or would like to get involved contact email@example.com

-Consistent with its reputation as the "Conference of Champions," the Pac-12 is proud to champion the nation's first collegiate sports conference focused entirely on integrating sustainability into college athletics and across college campuses.
+Consistent with its reputation as the "Conference of Champions," the Pac-12 is the first collegiate sports conference to convene a high level symposium focused entirely on integrating sustainability into college athletics and across college campuses.

 In the pioneering spirit of the West Coast, the Pac-12 and each of its member universities are proud members of the Green Sports Alliance - making the Pac-12 the only major NCAA conference to unify in support of sustainability through such focused action.

 All of the Pac-12 athletic departments have committed to measuring their environmental performance, developing strategies and goals to reduce their impact, monitoring their progress, and engaging fans and communities in greener practices.
 The Pac-12 is committed to using the power of sport to promote healthy, sustainable practices to its campus communities and among Pac-12 fans.

 This inaugural Pac-12 Sustainability Conference signals an elevated approach to enhancing sustainability efforts within collegiate athletics departments, designing new collective initiatives, and sharing best practices to transform college sports into a platform for environmental progress.

 Location: Granite Bay Country Club 9600 Golf Club Drive, Granite Bay, CA 95746

 Join Hall of Famer Jerry Rice, Marshall Faulk, Gary Sheffield, Spud Webb, Jim Plunkett, and more.

 Sponsorships, foursomes, and individual player opportunities now available.